You need to read and write Japanese, right? But you've found out that hiragana is the first stage, and it's got you worried!

 In the second image, eels shaped like the target character are bursting from his mouth.
 In this case, he's not only making the “iii” sound of the character.
 “Eels” itself contains the target sound.

-Placed in the Memory Palace, it is now a breeze to zoom to that spot in my imagination and remember the sound of this character whenever I see it, or draw it directly from memory during Japanese writing practice.
+Placed in the Memory Palace, it is now a breeze to zoom into that spot in my imagination and remember the sound of this character whenever I see it or draw it directly from memory during Japanese writing practice.

-To learn to read Japanese really that simple.
+Being able to read Japanese is really that simple.
 There's just one final step:

 But when using a Memory Palace, the time spent on spaced-repetition algorithms can be saved.
 Try using your Memory Palace to create your own algorithm instead.
 You'll be surprised by how little time and effort you need.